 The truth is, some of these people might be misinformed.
 While their journey to a narcotic-free lifestyle is a great one, it isn’t for all people struggling with addiction.

 Sometimes the temptation is too great.
 Others don’t feel that abstinence-based or twelve step-based programs work for them.
-Regardless of your reasoning, if you and your doctor come to the conclusion that methadone treatment is the best option, you should at least look into it.
+Regardless of your reasoning, if you and your doctor come to the conclusion that taking methadone for addictions is the best option, you should at least look into it.

 Of course, you don’t want to make yourself worse off in your addiction than what you already are.
 But upon doing some research, you may find that this is the safest way to become drug-free.

-Read on for seven myths and misconceptions about methadone treatment.
+Read on for seven misconceptions and myths about methadone treatment.

 1. Swapping Addictions